 You want to look like the jurors (or judge’s) son or daughter, brother or sister, mom or dad, next door neighbor, best friend.
 Be what they see when they look in the mirror.
 You want their FIRST IMPRESSION to be: “I could connect with this person”.
 On that basis:

 Show up 15 – 30 minutes early for your court date.
 In addition to the typical “hold-ups:” traffic, children, etc. there may also be long lines to enter the courthouse that move slow due to security checks.
-Do not panic if you do not see your Huntsville defense Attorney in the courtroom when you get there.
+Do not panic if you do not see your criminal defense attorney in the courtroom when you get there.
 It is typical that your attorney has a pass that will allow them access to the courthouse without having to stand in the long lines and often times he or she must be in multiple courtrooms at once.

 More than likely you have heard this before, but seriously: dress nicely.
 For men, nice slacks and a button-down shirt will suffice but you may, of course, wear a suit if you are comfortable in one.
 For women, a knee-length skirt and professional blouse will suffice.
 You may also wear a nice pair of pants.
 REMEMBER: this is neither the time nor place to make a fashion statement or express yourself.
 DO NOT show your mid drift.
 When choosing a pair of shoes, leave the high-heels and tennis shoes at home, opt for something more clean and professional.
-There is a reason your defense lawyer will be wearing a suit.
+There is a reason your lawyer will be wearing a suit.
 You do not have to wear one but do be aware of the significance of the courtroom.
 RESPECT!

 Style Hair & Makeup